 Can I, or my carer, pump my product’s tyres up myself?

 Yes, you can pump your powered wheelchair’s tyres yourself if you are physically able to do so.
 Make sure that you always inflate to the recommended pressure as outlined in the user manual.
-But don’t forget that your dealer is there to assist you through your lease, so will be more than happy to help if you’re unable to pump your own tyres.
+But do not forget that your dealer is there to assist you through your lease, so will be more than happy to help if you’re unable to pump your own tyres.

 How do I keep my battery from going flat?

-Follow the recommended charging procedure as outlined in the manual.
-We recommend a good, long overnight regular charge.
-Try not to get into the habit of short charges and don’t wait until the battery is flat before you charge, if you do not use the equipment for a long period of time then put your powered wheelchair on charge periodically so that the batteries do not go flat.
+Try not to get into the habit of short charges and do not wait until the battery is flat before you charge.
+If you do not use the equipment for a long period of time, then put your powered wheelchair on charge every now and again so that the batteries do not go flat.

 What’s the best way to look after my battery?